Multi-channel videos and sound

-Lost Skin conveys a fiction story that brings representational intentions but produces an uncanny familiarity.
-The story centers on a series of metaphors and lens language that suggest a person loses the skin.
-The work is carried out by computer-generated imagery and simulated reality, which brings up a series of questions: a created utopian environment in the virtual world, and “I” can be replaced - a contradiction between the official intention to bind the virtual and the real identity.; The encounter with identity and imagination, which are manipulated by social media in everyday life.
-Audiences will encounter with three flattened screens with speakers placed in different place that echoing each other.
-Three screens will present different angel of the story, viewer cannot watch three screens all together, but sound will remain the linear narration and synthesize the fragments of the image.
+Skin Lost conveys a fictional story that brings representational intentions but produces an uncanny familiarity.
+The story centers on a series of metaphors and camera language that suggests a person loses the skin.
+The work is carried out by computer-generated imagery and simulated reality, which brings up the following scenarios: a package filled with allegories of broad and seemingly unrelated themes, objectifying corporeal subjects; the encounter with identity and imagination, which are manipulated by social media in everyday life.
+Audiences will encounter three flattened screens with speakers placed in different place that echo each other.
+Three screens will present different angels of the story, which the viewer cannot watch simultaneously, while the sound will retain the linear narration and synthesize the fragmented imageries.